LeonKgz/zettel/Base/Interview Questions.md

 ### What sort of role are you looking for
 I have had experience working on web apps both in fornt and backend so generally I am looking for a fullstack type of job as well.

+### Cover Letter

+Dear Sir/Madam!

+I am a Comuting gradute from the Imperial College London.

+###
+ - Introduction
+	I am a recent Graduate

+- What sort of jobs you are looking for
+    Experience: Python and Java would be my strongest kanguages as of yet.
+I have decent experience working with HTML/CSS and Javascript as well.

+ - Eventually sponsor a # Skilled Worker visa